Frequently Asked Questions

 What happens before/during/after the appointment?

 The session time starts once the actual massage starts, and the massage will last the whole scheduled time.
-If stretching, or other clothed modality is going to be used, that will count towards your massage time (the time you take getting dressed will NOT take away time).
+If stretching or other clothed modalities are part of the session, that will count towards your massage time (the time you take getting dressed will NOT take away time).
 Simple home exercise demonstration will NOT count towards your massage time.

-After the massage is completed, we will give you some time to relax and get dressed.
+After the massage is completed, I will give you some time to relax and get dressed.
 Once you're dressed, open up the door.
-The therapist will bring you a cup/bottle of water to drink while we go over what they observed during the massage, and any home care exercises you can do between massages (typically heat/ice and stretches).
+I will bring you a cup/bottle of water to drink while I findings during the massage, and any home care exercises you can do between massages (typically heat/ice and stretches).

 After the session is completed, payment is expected.
-Members can use their credit in lieu of other payment.
+Cash, local check and major credit cards are accepted and a gratuity is appreciated if you value the personal service and atta.
 We can also schedule your next appointment(s) at this time.
 Tips are always appreciated, but never necessary or expected.
 If you have any questions about how we tailor a massage session, feel free to contact us!